Taiwan is dedicated to maintaining

 Taoism continue to be well represented in everything

-from temple celebrations and literature to the visual
+from temple celebrations and literature to the visual and

-about the heritages of the country’s Hakka, Holo and
+the heritages of the country’s Hakka-and Taigi-speaking

-Indigenous peoples.
-Taiwan also shares its cultural
+also shares its cultural riches throughout the world

 At the same time, Taiwan’s larger cities are thriving